computate-org/computateorg/README.md

 * CONFIG_PATH: ~/.local/src/computateorg/config/computateorg.yml
 * RUN_OPENAPI3_GENERATOR: true
 * RUN_SQL_GENERATOR: true
+* RUN_FIWARE_GENERATOR: true

 Click [ Apply ] and [ Debug ] to debug the generation of the OpenAPI Spec src/main/resources/webroot and the SQL create and drop scripts in src/main/resources/sql.

-## Setup a CodeReady Studio Debug/Run configuration to run and debug computateorg
+## Setup a Eclipse Debug/Run configuration to run and debug computateorg

-* In CodeReady Studio, go to File -> Debug Configurations...
+* In Eclipse, go to File -> Debug Configurations...
 * Right click on Java Application -> New Configuration
 * Name: computateorg
 * Project: computateorg